hharryyf/gdlRepair/README.md

 # GDL Repair

-Find the minimal repair to make a multi-player GDL weakly winnable or strongly winnable.
+Find the minimal repair to make a multi-player GDL weakly winnable/strongly winnable and termination and playable.

 ## Description